 5. PREPARATION OF PLANT EXTRACT

-The plant was collected from Keshabpur, Jashore, Bangladesh.
+The plant was collected fromKeshabpur, Jashore, Bangladesh.
 The procured plant parts (Leaves Stems & Roots) are cleaned and sun dried for one week after cutting small pieces.
 The powder was stored in a staunch and kept in a dry place whilst analysis.